ArmonGo/UncertaintyLearn/README.md

-# Turning Uncertainty into Confidence: a Case for using Conformal Prediction for Churn Prediction
+# Learning from Uncertainty: Improving Churning Prediction using Conformal Confidence Intervals

 This repository contains the implementation for the models included in the experimental comparison as presented in:

-Turning Uncertainty into Confidence: a Case for using Conformal Prediction for Churn Prediction Yameng Guo, Seppe vanden Broucke
+Learning from Uncertainty: Improving Churning Prediction using Conformal Confidence Intervals Yameng Guo, Seppe vanden Broucke

+## Data set

 For the data sets used in the paper, see